-FPI is a Commission service that reports directly to the High Representative of the Union for Foreign Affairs and Security Policy/Vice-President of the European Commission.
-It works very closely with the EEAS and EU Delegations and is tasked with preparing and implementing foreign policy-related actions in a number of areas.
+FPI is a service of the European Commission that reports directly to the High Representative of the Union for Foreign Affairs and Security Policy/Vice-President of the European Commission.
+It works very closely with the European External Action Service (EEAS) and with EU Delegations around the world and is tasked with preparing and implementing foreign policy-related actions in a number of areas.

 FPI Director and Head of Service